 NOTE 3.
-Students must earn a grade of "B" or better in NSG 6691: Research Methodology.
+Students must earn a grade of "B" or better in NSG 6691: Research and Evidence for Advanced Nursing Practice.

 NOTE 4.
 Successful completion of NSG 6697: Scholarly Inquiry II meets the comprehensive examination requirement.

 Requirements for Students in Clinical Courses